From the Allergic Living Archives. First published in the magazine in 2008.

 These people lack the understanding of the disease to appreciate that symptoms are not consistent; that a mild reaction today could mean full-on anaphylaxis the next time (complete with problems breathing and a dangerous drop in blood pressure).
 So they go about their lives taking few precautions for the condition, blithely ignoring or dismissing the fact that they are standing on the precipice of a few mistaken bites or a sting, and unprepared if a big reaction does arise.

 Surveys reveal that adults with food and stinging insect allergies are far more likely to take risks than parents would take with an allergic child.
 “We don’t see this behavior from parent to child.
-It seems to be an adult phenomenon,” says Anne Muñoz-Furlong, the former CEO of the Food Allergy & Anaphylaxis Network (FAAN), who has been involved in allergy research.
+It seems to be an adult phenomenon,” says Anne Muñoz-Furlong, the former CEO of the Food Allergy & Anaphylaxis Network (FAAN, now FARE ), who has been involved in allergy research.
 “We often say that teenagers are risk-takers, and they feel like they’re invincible.
 But I hear more stories of risk-taking from adults than I do from teens.”

 New studies on adults with food allergies are telling.
-The qualitative research firm Fresh Squeezed Ideas Inc. last year examined patient attitudes about anaphylaxis for King Pharmaceuticals, the makers of the EpiPen auto-injector in Canada.
-The firm surveyed 650 participants, dividing them into two main groups – those a physician had diagnosed as food or sting allergic and those who were labeled “at risk”.
+The qualitative research firm Fresh Squeezed Ideas Inc. examined patient attitudes about anaphylaxis for the company that markets the EpiPen auto-injector in Canada.
+Fresh Squeezed surveyed 650 participants, dividing them into two main groups – those a physician had diagnosed as food or sting allergic and those who were labeled “at risk”.
 The latter group had experienced symptoms clearly consistent with such an allergy, but had not been formally been diagnosed.

 In the “at risk” group, only 4 per cent owned and carried an auto-injector, compared to about half of the diagnosed group.
 As well, 65 per cent of those “at risk” believed an antihistamine would always clear up allergy symptoms.